This is a case study of our Bitrix24 implementation project for an enterprise.

 Of course, the client knows everything about his company.
 Much better than any consultant or specialist he may hire.
 While an external expert (in this case, an INTERVOLGA employee) understands Bitrix24, its capabilities and limitations much better than the customer, and has the necessary experience.

 So, what do you do in such a situation?
-How can we get both parties to the middle where they understand each other?
+How can we utilize the skills of both parties?

 We have a procedure for interviewing the customer and defining the processes in the company, which yields good results if we may say so ourselves.